A Geometric Framework for Odor Representation

 This theoretical model does not depend on precisely where in the olfactory representational cascade these transformations occur.
-However, we consider that the map $B$ from $R$-space to $R'$-space reflects signal conditioning computations performed within the glomerular layer of the olfactory bulb \citep{Cleland2014,Cleland2020Engin}, whereas the subsequent transformation into $S$-space is mediated by computations within the olfactory bulb external plexiform layer network, inclusive of its reciprocal interactions with deeper olfactory structures (Figure~\ref{OBnet}).
-Briefly, we propose that the construction of categorical odor representations through statistical experience arises from learning-dependent weight changes between mitral cell principal neurons and granule cell interneurons in the external plexiform layer of the olfactory bulb \citep{Imam2020}.
-The configural receptive fields of granule cells (as proposed in \citep{Imam2020,Cleland2020Engin}) provide a high-dimensional state space that enables the representation and storage of statistical priors \citep{Singer2016}.
+However, we consider that the map $B$ from $R$-space to $R'$-space reflects signal conditioning computations performed within the glomerular layer of the olfactory bulb \cite{Cleland2014,Cleland2020Engin}, whereas the subsequent transformation into $S$-space is mediated by computations within the olfactory bulb external plexiform layer network, inclusive of its reciprocal interactions with deeper olfactory structures (Fig. 1).
+Briefly, we propose that the construction of categorical odor representations through statistical experience arises from learning-dependent weight changes between mitral cell principal neurons and granule cell interneurons in the external plexiform layer of the olfactory bulb \cite{Imam2020}, inclusive of the process of adult neurogenesis, which integrates new interneurons into the OB circuit via an experience-dependent mechanism and is necessary for odor learning \cite{Moreno2009,Sailor2016,Lepousez2014,Gheusi2014,Grelat2018,Forest2019,Kermen2010,Sultan2010}.
+The configural receptive fields of granule cells (as proposed in \cite{Imam2020,Cleland2020Engin}) provide a high-dimensional state space that enables the representation and storage of statistical priors \cite{Singer2016}.
 To construct this theoretical $S$-space, and attribute to it the capacities of generalization and experience-dependent hierarchical categorization, we first build a transitional space $M$ based on mitral cell activity representations, inclusive of the actions performed on these representations via their interactions with granule cell interneurons:

 \text{} with $h\in C^\infty(\R^m).$